 Chia Seeds and Weight Loss: Hype or Fact!

-There are many theories that claim this superfood to be a fat cutting magic ingredient.
+There are many theories that claim this superfood to be a fat-cutting magic ingredient.
 Many say that these tiny seeds soak a lot of water in the belly and expand.
-Thereby curbing the hunger and making one feel fuller for longer.
+Thereby curbing hunger and making one feel fuller for longer.
 This ultimately aids in weight loss.

 But the practical aspect stands afar!
 A study conducted over a 12-week period showed no considerable change in weight after the consumption of Chia seeds.
 So, your weight loss plan might need something more than munching these tiny seeds.

 But these little seeds are sure to give you ample energy to work out in the gym!

 How to eat these seeds?
 Raw, Roasted, or fried?

 - Chia seed is a versatile food and there are a lot of ways to eat them.